André and Magda Trocmé: World War II

 These activities eventually came to the attention of the anti-Jewish Vichy regime.
-Authorities and "security agents" were sent to perform searches within the town, most of which were unsuccessful.
-One arrest by the Gestapo led to the death of several young Jewish men in deportation camps.
-The director of their residence La Maison des Roches, director Daniel Trocmé who was André's 2nd cousin, refused to let the young adults put in his care to be sent away without him.
-He was then arrested and later murdered in the Majdanek concentration camp.
+Authorities and 'security agents' were sent to perform searches within the town, most of which were unsuccessful.
+One arrest by the Gestapo, however, led to the death of several young Jewish men in deportation camps.
+In addition, the director of their residence La Maison des Roches, Daniel Trocmé, who was André's second cousin, refused to let the young adults in his care to be sent away without him.
+He was subsequently arrested and later murdered in the Majdanek concentration camp.
 When Georges Lamirand, a minister in the Vichy government, made an official visit to Le Chambon on August 15, 1942, Trocmé expressed his opinions to him.
 Days later, the Vichy gendarmes were sent into the town to locate "illegal" aliens.
 Amidst rumors that Trocmé was soon to be arrested, he urged his parishioners to "do the will of God, not of men".
-He also spoke of the Biblical passage Deuteronomy 19:2–10, which speaks of the entitlement of the persecuted to shelter.
-The gendarmes were unsuccessful, and eventually left the town.
+The gendarmes were unsuccessful and left the town.